Last updated: July 29, 2022

 Examples include: caffeine, guarana, taurine and glucuronolactone.

-Currently, such additives are allowed.
-As of July 11, 2023, when amendments to Law No. 2899-IV come into effect, the manufacture, import and sale of tobacco products containing “caffeine, taurine or other additives and stimulants associated with energy and/or vitality” will be prohibited.
+The law prohibits the manufacture, import and sale of tobacco products containing “caffeine, taurine or other additives and stimulants associated with energy and/or vitality.”

-As of July 11, 2023, the law will align with FCTC Art.
+The law aligns with FCTC Art.
 9 and the FCTC Arts.
-9 & 10 Partial Guidelines in that the law will prohibit the use of ingredients in cigarettes that are associated with energy and vitality.
+9 & 10 Partial Guidelines in that it prohibits the use of ingredients in cigarettes that are associated with energy and vitality.

 Additives that have the ability to make emissions colored